GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 5.0
 ```

-Arithmetic operation of a numeric data type is as follows:
+The arithmetic operation for numeric data types is as follows:

 | NAME                           | OPERATOR | DESCRIPTION                                                                                                                       |
 |--------------------------------|:--------:|-----------------------------------------------------------------------------------------------------------------------------------|